AyeshwaryaB/Financial-Modeling-Valuation-Methods/README.md

-The project features practical application of various financial models and valuation techniques.
+The project features practical application of various financial models and valuation techniques using simulated data.